Businesses opting out of applying for finance could be missing out on opportunities to innovate, holding back levels of productivity in the UK.

 According to data from BDRC Continental’s SME Finance Monitor, businesses that successfully apply for a bank loan or overdraft are 32% more likely to have innovated – that is, developed a new product or service, or significantly improved an aspect of their business within the past three years.

 The SME Finance Monitor interviewed 20,059 businesses over the course of a year.
-SMEs that stated they had successfully applied for bank finance were also:
+SMEs that stated they had successfully applied for bank finance was also:

 - 38% more likely to have traded internationally